 Even if you don’t plan on actively posting, you should have social media pages on all channels, including Google+ (yes, it still exists), Facebook, Twitter, and LinkedIn.
 If your business is highly visual in nature, say in the fashion or art industry, then you should be on Instagram, too.
 Many users look first to social media when researching a new business, so you at least want a presence if not a full-fledged strategy for engagement.

 Optimize Your Content for Local Search

-Of course, content marketing is at the heart of what we do at MarketMuse, so we wouldn’t leave you without tips on optimizing your content for local search.
-Here’s a video from our Customer Help Center that explains how to do it using our software:
+Of course, content marketing is at the heart of what we do at MarketMuse.
+So we wouldn’t leave you without tips on optimizing your content for local search.

 For instance, let’s say you’re an attorney specializing in bike accidents.
 You could create content that informs visitors about the current bike lane coverage in your city, as well as statistics about bike riders in your area and tips on staying safe while riding.
 Additionally, you could report on news that affects bike riders, such as changes in traffic laws or new bike paths.

 Here’s another example: If you’re a boutique on your city’s Main Street and you find that people are often searching for shopping destinations in your area, it may be a good idea to write a post that positions Main Street as the go-to place to shop in your city.
 Describe and link to other businesses nearby, and make an enticing case for searchers who want to spend a day shopping in your town.

 You don’t even need a blog to have optimized content.
 You can examine your location page for ways to improve the breadth and depth, including written directions, maps, and information about your area.
 Product descriptions can also be optimized for local search, but beware of keyword stuffing.